-Treats symptoms of osteoarthritis (OA).
-Also treats symptoms of rheumatoid arthritis (RA) in adults and children.
+Treats symptoms of osteoarthritis (OA) and rheumatoid arthritis (RA).
 This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to meloxicam.
 Do not use this medicine if aspirin or other NSAID medicines (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®) have ever caused you to have breathing problems, runny nose, hives, or other allergy-type problems.
 Do not use this medicine right before or right after coronary artery bypass graft (CABG) surgery.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You may take this medicine with or without food.If this medicine upsets your stomach, take it with food or milk.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.Shake the bottle gently before use.